Graduate Admissions Pause for AY 2026–27

 • Students who are admitted to the doctoral degree program in English before they have satisfied the requirements referenced in items 3 and 4 above must do so before they may take comprehensive examinations.
 Credits in courses that are used to satisfy these requirements may not be used to satisfy the requirements for the doctoral degree

-We accept applications for admission to the Masters or the Doctor of Philosophy degree program in English starting on October 1 until December 15.
+Normally, we accept applications for admission to the Masters or the Doctor of Philosophy degree program in English starting on October 1 until December 15.
 Admission is for the following fall semester.
 We do not accept applicants for spring admission.

 To be considered for admission either to the Masters or the Doctor of Philosophy degree program in English, an applicant must complete an online application (Domestic Student Application or International Student Application) (Code 1017 for MA and 0647 for PhD) by December 15.